PandoraPay/encrypted-chat-server/README.md

 ##### Deploy your own test net

-To deploy your own test net, you need to configure a new test net and start forging as the staking genesis transaction will be set randomly to you.
+To deploy your own test net, you need to configure a new test net

 Node parameters to set up a testnet network

 ```
 --settings:networkType 1 --encryptedChatServer:createNewTestNet true
 ```